 Mining contribution to the SDG

-- The Columbia Center on Sustainable Investment (CCSI), the UN Sustainable Development Solutions Network (SDSN), United Nations Development Programme (UNDP) and the World Economic Forum released the report “Mapping Mining to the Sustainable Development Goals: An Atlas”.
+- In 2016, the Columbia Center on Sustainable Investment (CCSI), the UN Sustainable Development Solutions Network (SDSN), the United Nations Development Programme (UNDP) and the World Economic Forum released the report “Mapping Mining to the Sustainable Development Goals: An Atlas”.
 It seeks to build a common understanding of how mining can contribute to achieving the SDGs.
 The Atlas maps the links between mining and the SDGs by using examples of good practices in the industry and existing knowledge and resources in sustainable development.